KennethRomeroLopez/KennethRomeroLopez/README.md

 ---

 ## 📁 **Projects**
-- 🔹 Final project (Tokio School) [↗️](https://github.com/KennethRomeroLopez/proyecto_final.git)
+🔹 Final project (Tokio School) [↗️](https://github.com/KennethRomeroLopez/proyecto_final.git)

   - 💻 A web app that allows users to save their films and series as favorites or watched and generate metrics on the time spent watching content.
   - 🛠️ Technologies used: Python, HTML, CSS, SQLite, SQLAlchemy

+ 🔹 AI Final project (Tokio School) [↗️](https://github.com/KennethRomeroLopez/fraud_detector_ML.git)

+  - 💻: In this project several supervised learning Machine Learning models are used to determine whether a card transaction is a fraud or not.
+The models with the best performance were Random Forest and Decision Tree, with f1 metrics higher than 90%.
+  - 🛠️ Technologies used: Python, Scikit-learn

 ---